-In principle, Thai law protects communications from access, interception and disclosure, but provides certain exceptions for government authorities, particularly in cases that have national security implications, or cases that concern public order or good morals of Thailand.
-In the normal course, these apply through the regulatory framework applicable to information technology service providers (through the Computer Crimes Act) and the regulatory framework applicable to telecommunications operators (through the Telecommunications Business Act).
+In any case, in the normal course, exceptions allowing access by governmental authorities apply through the regulatory framework applicable to information technology service providers (through the Computer Crimes Act) and the regulatory framework applicable to telecommunications operators (through the Telecommunications Business Act).
 In addition, special powers are available to certain government officials handling certain types of cases under the Special Investigation Act, and in emergency situations, under the Emergency Decree on Public Administration in a State of Emergency.
 Each is explained below.